 Thoroughly Documenting Your Practice

 Thoroughness is crucial to a successful initial credentialing submission.
-It’s laborious and requires everyone involved to be knowledgeable about the application process and committed to your goal of a successful submission.
-Often, a lack of thoroughness is because providers don’t always know exactly what the insurance companies are looking for.
-At Physician Revenue Navigators (PRN), we know what a successful submission looks like, and our staff can devote a level of undivided attention to the process that you can’t strive for with your own staff, who already have a lot on their plate with daily operations.
+It is laborious and requires everyone involved to be knowledgeable about the application process and committed to your goal of a successful submission.
+Often, a lack of thoroughness is because providers do not always know exactly what the insurance companies are looking for.
+At Physician Revenue Navigators (PRN), we know what a successful submission looks like, and our staff can devote a level of undivided attention to the process that you cannot strive for with your own staff, who already have a lot on their plate with daily operations.

 A thorough and successful credentialing submission requires a complete picture of the history and current state of you and your practice, including: